AdaloHQ/docs/website/docs/docs/basics/tutorial.md

 And that's the Adalo component development cycle!
 Next, continue reading through the basics to get a better overview of what was talked about here and more.
 Then, see the other tabs for more specific information on different Adalo's library component API.

-The [API Reference](/api-reference/configuration/package-json) catalogues every possible configuration of the library's `package.json`, as well as the component's `manifest.json`.
+The [configuration docs](/docs/configuration/package-json) catalogues every possible configuration of the library's `package.json`, as well as the component's `manifest.json`.